HLR/DomiKnowS/developer/KNOWLEDGE.md

 A `Graph` object is constructed either by manually coding or compiled from `OWL` (deprecated).
 Each `Graph` object can contain other `Graph` objects as sub-graphs.
 No cyclic reference in graph hierarchy is allowed.

-You can either write an owl file initializing your concepts and relations or to write your graph with our specific Python classes.
+You can either write an OWL ontology file initializing your concepts and relations or to write your graph with our specific Python classes.

 Each `Graph` object can contain `Concept`s.